 5. Certification Committee Documents

 The term "certification committee document" refers to all certification committee works, whether published or under development.
 Certification publications provide resources for preparation for ACI Certification exams.
 Certification publications are developed by ACI certification committees.
-CPC is responsible for the review of all certification publications.
+The Certification Programs Committee is responsible for the review of all certification publications.

-For information not developed by ACI, the IPS provides a channel through which information, deemed to be useful and valuable by IAC, can be published by ACI.
+For information not developed by ACI, the IPS provides a channel through which information, deemed to be useful and valuable by International Activities Committee (IAC), can be published by ACI.
 Information contained within IPS documents usually originates internationally.
 An IPS document may also include information that originates in the U.S., for international dissemination, when other publication routes are unavailable.
 ACI committees shall not author IPS documents.

 The IAC recommends documents for the IPS and administers the approval process in coordination with TAC.
 ACI does not technically edit IPS documents; however, the document may be edited for clarity and conformity with well-understood terminology.
 If the material is translated into English, additional editorial work may be required.